 Basically, Episode 23 seemed to focus on an inner turmoil that was taking place within Daichi.
 On the one hand, through the Kiltgang characters, Daichi was trying to push the life he has now away in order to live a normal life.
 But on the other, Daichi’s memories of Hana and the others is pushing him to fighting for them and to save them from the Garm Impacter.

 I thought the conclusion of this episode worked rather well.
 As we see Daichi’s inner turmoil reach its peak, Daichi makes his final decision and is able to ultimately help his comrades.

 It appears that in the end, Daichi’s turmoil only lasted for a couple of minutes during the fight, but those 2-3 minutes pretty much covered this entire episode.
-This ended up being an interesting episode, and was better than what I was expecting; from the preview, I assumed this would going to simply be an episode that reused footage and only animating what needed to be animated in order to get Daichi back to where he needs to be.
+This ended up being an interesting episode, and was better than what I was expecting.
+From the preview, I assumed this was going to simply be an episode that reused footage and only animating what needed to be animated in order to get Daichi back to where he needs to be.
 While some of the footage was reused, characters that appeared in the reused footage needed to be changed.

-Admittedly, this was a trippy episode; however, it was a way for the audience to catch its breath before moving on into the final two episodes of the series.
+Admittedly, this was a trippy episode.
+However, it was a way for the audience to catch its breath before moving on to the final two episodes of the series.
 From what I saw in the preview, it looks like Daichi and the others will be up against the Kiltgang, and I imagine this could end up being an intense battle.